1nvertedProtagonist/photoelectric_effect_lab/README.md

 The PDF in `output/` was compiled using Overleaf.
 Local compilation may require a full LaTeX toolchain (e.g., MiKTeX + Perl/latexmk).

 ## Note on use of AI assistance
-All the code was written by hand by me.
-AI assistant tools were used to accelerate the processes of debugging, documentation consultation and brainstorming.
+Portions of the code were written with AI assistance for scaffolding and refactoring.
+AI assistance was also called upon to accelerate the processes of debugging, documentation consultation and brainstorming.
+All AI outputs were reviewed, tested, and adapted as needed by me.

+## Authors
+Justine Thebault-Weiser, Ari Polterovich and Bogdan-Vladimir (Me)